Updated: 15 August 2024

-When you’re undertaking a restructure at your business, it’s easy to wind up down a rabbit hole.
+When you’re undertaking a restructure at your business, there's a lot to prepare and coordinate, and you can end up getting bogged down.
 But the right oversight and advice can really help streamline delivery and reduce risk.

-MyHR has worked with a lot of clients on restructuring (especially since the global spread of COVID-19 and the economic fallout), and our experienced team of HR consultants knows how to get the best results, whether it’s realigning various roles or rejigging whole businesses.
+MyHR works with a lot of organisations on restructuring, and our experienced team of HR consultants knows how to get the best results, whether it’s realigning various roles or rejigging the whole businesses.

 So I sat down with Emma Dorset, HR Advisor at MyHR, and asked her to highlight some key areas where getting sound guidance can make a big difference and ensure you steer clear of common mistakes.